-- 2a) Any person may compete in a WCA competition if they (complemented by Regulation Y3): - 2a1) Comply with WCA Regulations. - -2a2) Meet the competition requirements, which must be clearly announced before the competition. - 2a3) Are not suspended by the WCA Board. - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete. - 2c) Competitors register by providing all information required by the organization team (including: name, country, date of birth, gender, contact information, selected events). - -2c1) A competitor is not eligible to compete without a completed registration, as determined by the organization team. - 2c2) Returning competitors must provide personal information consistent with their WCA profile.
+- 2a) Any person may compete in a WCA competition if they: - 2a1) Comply with WCA Regulations. - 2a2) Meet the competition requirements, which must be clearly announced before the competition. - 2a3) Are not suspended by the WCA Board. - 2a4) Comply with all reasonable safety measures deemed necessary by the WCA Delegate, which must be clearly announced before the competition. - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete. - 2c) Competitors register by providing all information required by the organization team (including: name, country, date of birth, gender, contact information, selected events). - -2c1) A competitor is not eligible to compete without a completed registration, as determined by the organization team. - 2c2) Returning competitors must provide personal information consistent with their WCA profile.
 If a competitor wishes to change or update their personal information between competitions (e.g. a change of nationality, name, or gender), they must contact the WCA Results Team.